Child and Youth Care

 - Loyalist graduates are eligible for professional certification with the Ontario Association of Child and Youth Care.

-- Students have completed placements in elementary and secondary schools, Bayfield Treatment Centres, Quinte Children’s Homes, Big Brothers Big Sisters, Quinte West Youth Centre and Canadian Mental Health Association, among other organizations.
+- Authentic learning opportunities and practical workplace experience build confidence in our students and strengthen community partnerships.
+Students have completed practicums in elementary and secondary schools, specialized classrooms, Bayfield Treatment Centres, Quinte Children’s Homes, Big Brothers Big Sisters, Quinte West Youth Centre, and Children's Mental Health, among other organizations.

 Outstanding faculty make the difference